ktsakalozos/bigtop/bigtop-deploy/juju/hadoop-kafka/README.md

 # Logging

-This bundle includes rsyslog to collect syslog data from the namenode, resourcemanager, slave, and client units.
-These logs are sent to a centralized rsyslog unit for easy syslog analysis of the units that make up the Hadoop cluster.
+This bundle includes rsyslog to collect syslog data from the namenode, resourcemanager, slave, kafka, and zookeeper units.
+These logs are sent to a centralized rsyslog unit for easy syslog analysis.
 One method of viewing this log data is to simply cat syslog from the rsyslog unit:

     juju run --unit rsyslog/0 'sudo cat /var/log/syslog'